rusty-software/lbpquest-ii/docs/Rooms.md

 ### Kitchen
 * **Undead Lord of the Mounted Bulls** is here.
+	* Tells about the black belt, the dodgeball, and blue ribbon
 * **Cookie Dough** is in the fridge.

 ### Bar